-The relevant legislation on merger control is article 7 of Law No. 4054 and the Communiqué No. 2010/4 on Mergers and Acquisitions Requiring the Approval of the Competition Board (Communiqué No. 2010/4) published by the Authority.
+The relevant legislation on merger control is article 7 of the Law No. 4054 and Communiqué No. 2010/4 on Mergers and Acquisitions Requiring the Approval of the Competition Board (Communiqué No. 2010/4) published by the Authority.
 Communiqué No. 2010/4 is now the primary instrument for assessing merger cases in Turkey.
 The thresholds for merger filings were amended on 29 December 2012.
-Under the merger control regime, a merger filing is required before the Competition Board where either the entire Turkish turnover of the parties to the transaction exceeds 100 million lira and their Turkish turnovers exceed 30 million lira, separately; or the entire Turkish turnover of the transferred assets or businesses in acquisitions, and at least one of the parties to the transaction in mergers, exceeds 30 million lira and the worldwide turnover of the other party exceeds 500 million lira.
+Under the merger control regime, a merger filing is required before the Board where either the entire Turkish turnover of the parties to the transaction exceeds 100 million Turkish lira and their Turkish turnovers exceed 30 million lira, separately; or the entire Turkish turnover of the transferred assets or businesses in acquisitions, and at least one of the parties to the transaction in mergers, exceeds 30 million lira and the worldwide turnover of the other party exceeds 500 million lira.

-If the Competition Board reaches the conclusion that the transaction closed before clearance creates or strengthens a dominant position and significantly lessens competition in any relevant product market, the undertakings concerned may also receive administrative monetary fines of up to 10 per cent of their Turkish turnover generated in the financial year specified above.
+If the Board reaches the conclusion that the transaction closed before clearance creates or strengthens a dominant position and significantly lessens competition in any relevant product market, the undertakings concerned may also receive administrative monetary fines of up to 10 per cent of their Turkish turnover generated in the financial year specified above.
 In such a situation, employees or members of the executive bodies of the undertakings or association of undertakings that had a determining effect on the creation of the violation would also be fined up to 5 per cent of the fine imposed on the undertaking or association of undertaking.
-In any case, a notifiable merger or acquisition not notified to and approved by the Competition Board shall be deemed legally invalid with all its legal consequences.
+In any case, a notifiable merger or acquisition not notified to and approved by the Board shall be deemed legally invalid with all its legal consequences.